Hold-Krykke-BA/System_Integration/Examproject/README.md

 * Apache Kafka

 #### Description
-The service is responsible for consuming incoming Kafka messages containing order numbers for new orders, polling the MongoDB for the orders, processing the orders via the embedded Camunda, changing the order status during the processing and sending out emails for the customers with order statuses.
+The service is responsible for:
+- Consuming incoming Kafka messages containing order numbers for new orders
+- Polling the MongoDB for the orders
+- Processing the orders via the embedded Camunda
+- Changing the order status during the processing
+- Sending emails to the customers with order statuses.

 #### Apache Kafka
 The service consumes messages on the following format sent on the topic `saleregisteredprocessing`: